-The CARES Act permits employers to defer timely payment of the employer’s portion of Social Security tax that would otherwise be required to be made during the period from March 27, 2020, through Dec.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act permits employers to defer timely payment of the employer’s portion of Social Security tax that would otherwise be required to be made during the period from March 27, 2020, through Dec.
 31, 2020, without penalty or interest charges.
-Employers must pay 50% of the deferred amount by Dec.
-31, 2021, and the remainder by Dec.
-31, 2022.
-Employers are not required to make a special election to be able to defer deposits and payments of these employment taxes.
-Deferral of the employer’s share of Social Security tax is reported on Forms 941 or 941-X.
+For details on this provision, please see our article on expiring provisions.

 An employer with 100 or fewer employees may be eligible for a nonrefundable income tax credit for startup costs of adopting a new qualified retirement plan.
 The amount of the credit for a taxable year is the greater of (1) $500 or (2) the lesser of (a) $250 multiplied by the number of nonhighly compensated employees of the eligible employer who are eligible to participate in the plan or (b) $5,000.
 The credit is for three years.

 We are still seeing numerous instances where employers are not taking into account deferred compensation for FICA at the appropriate time.
-Pursuant to the FICA “special timing rule,” deferred compensation is required to be taken into account at the later of the time of the performance of services and at such time when there is no longer a “substantial risk of forfeiture” in entitlement to the benefit — this is usually at such time as the benefit becomes vested.
+Pursuant to the FICA “special timing rule” of section 3121(v)(2), deferred compensation is required to be taken into account at the later of the time of the performance of services and at such time when there is no longer a “substantial risk of forfeiture” in entitlement to the benefit — usually at such time as the benefit becomes vested.
 This, of course, is in contrast to the SECA rules, that generally require the deferred compensation to be taken into account upon actual or constructive receipt of the benefit.
 Employers should be focused on making sure that the deferred compensation, even if not distributed, is taken into account correctly in accordance with the “special timing rule” in a setting that requires payment of FICA taxes.

 In the summer of 2016, the Department of the Treasury issued proposed regulations interpreting section 457 deferred compensation rules which apply to tax-exempt organizations and governmental subdivisions.
 These proposed regulations primarily addressed issues attendant with the granting and administration of “ineligible plans of deferred compensation” under section 457(f) and are slated to become effective until following such time that final regulations have been issued.
-As of the time of the preparation of this letter, we have seen no activity by the current administration that would suggest that these regulations will be finalized anytime soon.
+As of the time of the preparation of this letter, we have seen no activity by the current administration that would suggest these regulations will be finalized anytime soon.
 Therefore, for the present, we are regarding these proposed regulations as an indication of the IRS’ interpretation of certain income tax issues attendant with the application of section 457 rules, and nothing more.